-At the Tepper School of Business, we believe that leaders come from diverse backgrounds and bring with them perspectives that have been shaped by their own unique personal and professional experiences.
-Students who identify themselves as lesbian, gay, bisexual, or transgender bring with them a valuable point of view to contribute to the community at Tepper.
+We believe that leaders come from diverse backgrounds and bring with them perspectives that have been shaped by their own unique personal and professional experiences.
+Students who identify themselves as lesbian, gay, bisexual, or transgender bring with them a valuable point of view to contribute to the community.

 Should I be out in my application essays?

 As with all candidates, the information you include in your application essays is a personal choice.
-One of our primary objectives is to get to know you better and see how you will contribute to the community here at Tepper.
-If you are comfortable sharing this information with the admissions committee and you feel that your experience as an LGBT individual will help demonstrate your candidacy for business school, the admissions committee would appreciate hearing your story.
+One of our primary objectives is to get to know you better and evaluate how you will contribute to the Tepper School community.
+If you are comfortable sharing this information with the Tepper School’s Admissions Committee and you feel that your experience as an LGBT individual will help demonstrate your candidacy for business school, we would appreciate hearing your story.
 Also, mentioning your participation in LGBT-related clubs and organizations can help show that you are engaged in your community, another attribute we look for in MBA candidates.

 What about partners?

-Partners are an important part of the Tepper community.
-We welcome partners to participate in any Tepper activity open to significant others.
+Partners are a very important part of the Tepper School community.
+We welcome partners to participate in any school activity open to significant others.
 Also, partners can find an important community and network of their own in the Tepper Partners Club.

 What does Out&Allied do?